 So you want to know if you can use a USB microphone with Xbox Series X. Using a USB microphone with your Xbox Series X will vastly improve your voice chat quality in party chats or when you’re streaming on Twitch.

-As someone who has a USB Mic, I took it upon myself to try and get it working with my Xbox and I learned a few interesting things that I’m going to share with you.
-Microsoft wants you to limit yourself to the sub-par microphone quality of headsets.
+As someone who has a USB Mic, I took it upon myself to try and get it working with my Xbox. learned a few interesting things that I’m going to share with you.

 Why would you want to do this?
 Well, maybe you have a perfectly good set of headphones (without a microphone) and a USB microphone.
 You probably don’t want to have to buy yet another headset.